 In the 1980s, Petraeus, then ranked captain, devoted much of his time to education.
 He spent a year at Fort Leavenworth, Kansas, attending the Command and General Staff College.
 There, he won the school's General George C. Marshall Award for top graduate.
 He spent the next two years at Princeton University's Woodrow Wilson School of Public and International Affairs, earning a master's degree and then a doctorate degree in international relations.
 After a few years in New Jersey, Petraeus returned to West Point, serving as a professor of international relations.

 In 1987, Petraeus left academia to return to military service, and soon began climbing the military ladder once again.
-In 1991, he was promoted to lieutenant colonel and commanding officer of a regiment within the 101st Airborne Division.
+In 1991, he was promoted to lieutenant colonel and commanding officer of a battalion within the 101st Airborne Division.
 During this assignment, he was wounded during a training exercise when an infantryman tripped and discharged his M16 by mistake.
 The lieutenant colonel was rushed to emergency surgery at nearby Vanderbilt University Medical Center.
 After a successful operation performed by future U.S. Senator Bill Frist, Petraeus recovered quickly and was released in only a few short days.

 By the late 1990s, Petraeus's career was full of promise.
 In 2000, at 46 years old, he achieved the rank of brigadier general.
 The next year, he sustained another injury from which he soon recovered: his parachute collapsed during a training jump, causing him to break his pelvis.
 In the early 2000s, Petraeus served in Bosnia as part of the NATO Stabilization Force, as both assistant chief of staff for operations and deputy commander of the U.S. Joint Interagency Counter-Terrorism Task Force.
 For his efforts there, Petraeus was promoted to lieutenant general in 2004.
 He was made a full general in 2007.